TheAirBlow/TheVault/README.md

 # The Vault
 This repo contains all abandoned projects by me.

-These can be used *without permission*, cus no license.
+These can be used *without permission*.
+You can download, modify, and upload it where you want.

 **DoggoMC** - Minecraft bot.